-The anticipated directorial debut of Uruguay’s d.p.-turned-director Arauco Hernandez, “The Enemies of Pain,” world preems Friday, competing in Locarno Festival’s Filmmakers of the Present.
+The anticipated directorial debut of Uruguay’s d.p.-turned-director Arauco Hernandez, “The Enemies of Pain” world preemed in Locarno Festival’s Filmmakers of the Present and now plays the Rio Festivals Latin Premiere.
 Produced by Micaela Sole at Cordon Films in partnership with Brazil’s Primo Films, “Enemies” turns on three broken-hearted fortysomething men wandering through Montevideo.
 Hernandez, who has worked with many of the leading lights of last decade’s new Uruguayan cinema, serving as cinematographer on Adrian Biniez’s “Giant,” Federico Veiroj’s “A Useful Life” and Daniel Hendler’s “Norberto Hardly Late,” spoke to Variety about his experience and influences as film director.

 What reasons led you to take the step of directing feature films?